JackyLiu47/MotionInterpolate/README.md

 for OSX and Linux:
     To run mocaplayer(create a window to show the motions): run $./mocaplayer in the command line

     To run interpolators:
     run $./interpolate [skeleton file name].asf [motion file name].amc [l/b] [e/q] [N for keyframe interval] [outfilename].amc

     For example
-    To interpolate 131_04-dance.amc in bezier SLERP quaternion interpolation with a keyframe interval of 20 and out put to a file called dance_bq.amc, the command line should be:
+    To interpolate 131_04-dance.amc in bezier SLERP quaternion interpolation with a keyframe interval of 20 and out put to a file called dance_bq.amc：

     $./interpolate 131_dance.asf 131_04-dance.amc b q 20 dance_bq.amc
 ```
 ### What have I done